I’m Galen Chay, a baby boomer who happens to be keen on all topics relating to fitness, good health and disease

 Now, I need to say upfront that most folks who restrict their carbs for the first time won’t get the same results as I did because I’ve got over 20 years of experience in tweaking my diet and workout program for maximum fatloss super fast.

-That having said, if you follow my articles on controlling diabetes and reducing blood sugar closely, you should be able to see several point drops in your fasting and post-grandial blood glucose readings within a few weeks plus about 1 to 2 lbs (0.5 to 1 kg) of weightloss every week or so.
-If you have no idea on how to start restricting your carbs and start an exercise program, I can help you; just send me an email: email@example.com.
+That having said, if you follow my articles on carb reduction closely, you should be able to see an inch lost from your waist within a few weeks plus about 1 to 2 lbs (0.5 to 1 kg) of weightloss every week or so.
+If you have no idea on how to start restricting your carbs and start an exercise program, I can help you; just send me an email: firstname.lastname@example.org.

 Why Should You Listen to Me?

-I’m not a doctor but my family and close friends have benefited immensely from what I’ve shared with them.
-Those I’ve coached and others that I’ve come into contact with in health and fitness forums have also improved their health and fitness through my personal coaching, advice, and both offline and online conversations with them, many of whom aren’t even 50 yet but have been put on medications by their doctors for chronic conditions like Type 2 diabetes, hypertension, atherosclerosis and out-of-whack lipid profiles.
+I’m not a fitness expert but my family and close friends have benefited immensely from what I’ve shared with them.
+Those I’ve coached and others that I’ve come into contact with in health and fitness forums have also improved their fitness and lost fat through my personal coaching, advice, and both offline and online conversations with them, many of whom aren’t even 50 yet but are extremely out of shape and overweight.
+Some of them besides being overweight are also in poor health and have been put on medications by their doctors for chronic conditions like Type 2 diabetes, hypertension, atherosclerosis and out-of-whack lipid profiles.

-I’m concerned about such folks, especially those over 50, entering their golden years without a clue on how to really eat healthily to prevent chronic illnesses like Type 2 diabetes, heart disease, strokes, hypertension and cancer.
-There’s also the issue of fitness where with each passing day, they lose muscle strength and as a result face increased risks of getting osteoporosis which may result in falls and sustained immobility.
+I’m concerned about such folks, especially those over 50, entering their golden years without a clue on how to be fit and eat healthily to prevent chronic illnesses like Type 2 diabetes, heart disease, strokes, hypertension and cancer.
+There’s also the issue of sarcopenia or age related muscle loss where with each passing day, they lose both lean muscle mass and strength and as a result face increased risks of getting osteoporosis which may result in falls and sustained immobility.

 I hope to provide you, my readers, with up to date information and advice regarding getting fit, nutrition and eating right for disease prevention and fatloss so that you’ll be able to say that age is just a number.